curl/everything-curl/libcurl/curlcode.md

 ## CURLcode return code

 Many libcurl functions return a CURLcode.
-That's a special libcurl typedefed variable for error codes.
+That's a special libcurl typedeffed variable for error codes.
 It returns `CURLE_OK` (which has the value zero) if everything is fine and dandy and it returns a non-zero number if a problem was detected.
 There are almost one hundred `CURLcode` errors in use, and you can